ulrichwisser/te-labs/labs/DNS/Lab 1 - Configure zone.md

 We use the container "SOA" (hidden primary authoritative) [**grpX-soa**]

-We go to the `/etc/bind` directory, create a new folder for our zone files.
+Create a new folder for our zone files `/var/lib/bind/zones`.
 Inside that new folder, we then create a new file for our domain zone data.

 ```
-root@soa:/etc/bind/zones# touch db.grpX
+root@soa:/var/lib/bind/zones# touch db.grpX
 ```

 Then, update the db.grpX zone to look like the below: